jawahar-shazab/docs/docs/api.md

 POST  /v1/auth/register
 ```

-Registers a new user in the system.
+This API allows new users to register by providing essential details such as their name, email address, and password.
+Upon successful registration, a new user account is created.

 #### 2. Login